Thinking of moving in 2022? Here’s what you need to know

 The kind of frenzied market that we’ve seen in the last 18 months happens only a few times in most home-owners’ buying and selling lifetimes, says our property expert Tim Bannister.
 This has been made even more intense alongside the even rarer event of a global pandemic, which has pushed homes higher up most people’s priorities.

-But as 2021 draws to a close, we expect to see a ‘closer to normal’ housing market in 2022 — albeit still a busy one.
+We expect to see a ‘closer to normal’ housing market in 2022 — albeit still a busy one.
 Property valuation requests from home-owners have increased, which is a great sign there will be more homes available to buy.

 And while Covid continues to have an ever-changing impact, we’re starting to see signs of a return to traditional norms, including seasonal fluctuations in house prices.
 We’re used to seeing a dip in asking prices in December, as home-hunters put moving plans off until after the Christmas festivities.
 And this month, the national average asking price of a home is £340,167, which is down 0.7% (-£2,234) on the month, compared to a relatively similar fall this time a year ago.